jxzb1988/MMQTL/README.md

 You need an annotation file for the exploed features in bed format: chr start end feature_name;

+Make sure that position information in genotype match with those in annotation, and name chromosomes with digits.

 Optional, to apply mixed linear model to control for population strucutre, you need to provide GRM files, named as GRM_file_1, GRM_file_2, GRM_file_3, GRM_file_4, GRM_file_5.

 explanation for parameters: